-- 1.An MCS Emergency Card (which includes medical and emergency contacts)
+- 1. An MCS Emergency Card (which includes medical and emergency contacts)

 - 2. California School Immunization Record

 - 3. Physician's Report (or waiver)

 - 4. Fees and tuition paid and/or current

-Admissions-Re-Enrollment
+Admissions and Re-enrollment

 For those who desire to re-enroll their child for the subsequent school year, a non-refundable re-enrollment fee is due in January of each school year.
 In order to re-enroll, the family's account must be current (i.e., tuition paid through the month of January).
 Families are strongly encouraged to indicate their intent to re-enroll by January, after which new applicants will be offered openings.
+Re-enrollment fees are applied and non-refundable.

 Mariners Christian School desires to meet the needs of each student enrolled.
 However, if it is determined that we cannot meet the educational needs of a student, or if a student's conduct is inconsistent with the school's behavior guidelines, MCS reserves the right to deny re-enrollment.
+Likewise, if the family's conduct is inconsistent with community guidelines and positive partnership and/or the tuition account is delinquent, MCS reserves the right to deny re-enrollment.
+Families are required to agree to these expectations and acknowledge the sole authority of MCS in regards to continued enrollment prior to being allowed to re-enroll.